Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Method

 \subsubsection{GMF Decoder}

 The GMF decoder is used to decode the generated GMF into joint moment.
 We employ the same network structure as the GMF generator for constructing the GMF decoder.
-To improve the accuracy of the output, we include body parameters as part of its inputs.
-Using $\boldsymbol{R}$ to represent the moment decoder, $\boldsymbol{\theta}_{\boldsymbol{R}}$ as its network parameters, and $\widehat{M}$ as the decoded joint moment values, the process of joint moment decoding can be expressed as:
+To improve the accuracy of the output, the body parameters are included as part of its inputs.
+Using $\boldsymbol{\theta}_{D}$ to represent the network parameters of the GMF decoder, the optimal parameters $\boldsymbol{\theta}_{D}^*$ of the GMF decoder in the above process can be obtained from: